edmondscommerce/symfony-performance-logger/README.md

 # symfony-performance-logger
 ## By [Edmonds Commerce](https://www.edmondscommerce.co.uk)

-Provides basic symfony performance logging that's safe to use in a live environment.
+Provides basic Symfony performance logging that's safe to use in a live environment.

 ## Install